 NC vs NO

 One end of the device should always be connected to COM.
-When the Relay switch module is turned off (i.e. no signal is supplied and the on-board LED is off) or the module’s power is disconnected, NC will connect with COM.
+When the Relay switch module is turned off (i.e. no signal is supplied and the onboard LED is off) or the module’s power is disconnected, NC will connect with COM.
 In other words, the power line will be connected until a signal is supplied.

 Low-level trigger vs. high-level trigger

-It is considered that the default trigger level is low, meaning the Relay switch module will activate (i.e. the on-board LED will switch on) when a 0 (LOW) signal is supplied (this might be module dependent).
+It is considered that the default trigger level is low, meaning the Relay switch module will activate (i.e. the onboard LED will switch on) when a 0 (LOW) signal is supplied (this might be module dependent).

 In some modules, a jumper plug that can switch between low-level triggering and high-level triggering might also be present.